christianparpart/x0/REWRITE.md

 ### Migration Tasks

-- [ ] access to Scheduler API from within HttpRequest or XzeroContext;
+- [x] access to Scheduler API from within HttpRequest or XzeroContext;
       consider merging `Scheduler` and `Executor`;
       consider using `Scheduler` instead of `Executor` in net and http code;
-- [ ] (flow) tag flow handlers to never return (aka. always handle), thus, enabling the compiler to give a warning on dead code after this handler.
-- [ ] HttpRequest: reuse of HttpRequestInfo
-- [ ] HttpResponse: reuse of HttpResponseInfo
 - [x] migrate DateTime to UnixTime/CivilTime
 - [x] backport PosixScheduler changes from stx
 - [x] make use of MonotonicTimer/Clock